-The list of entrants will be announced on the HURT website as soon as the selection process is complete.
-Based upon the number of applications received in prior years, this is expected to occur before 08/08/2011.

-Runner bib numbers will be posted on 01/05/2012.
+The list of entrants will be posted (and updated as needed, see Wait List) on ultrasignup.com as soon as the selection process is complete.
+Based upon the number of applications received in prior years, this is expected to occur on 08/05/2012.
+Runner bib numbers will be posted on 01/05/2013.

-Waiting List
+Wait List

-After 125 entrants have been selected, the drawing will be continued in order to create a ranked waiting list of applicants.
+After 125 entrants have been selected, the random drawing from the pool of weighted applications will be continued in order to create a wait list of 50 additional applicants, ranked by the order in which their names were drawn.

-If an entry slot becomes available, the first runner on the wait list will be notified by e-mail.
-The recipient of an invitation has three days to accept by replying to the e-mail AND completing a new web registration for the HURT 100, by the date and time specified in the e-mail.
+If an entry slot becomes available, the first runner on the wait list will be notified by e-mail from ultrasignup.com with an invitation to participate.
+The recipient of an invitation has three days to accept, in which case the credit card on file will be billed and the stored registration activated.
 If no reply is received, the invitation will be revoked, and the next available wait-listed runner will be notified by means of the described process.
+To ensure that invitations are received as intended, all registrants are asked to set their e-mail spam filters to accept correspondence from ultrasignup.com.